-Robert Seaback (b.
-1985) is a composer and guitarist interested in the semiotic differences between acoustic and synthetic or digitally mediated sources.
-He has composed works that pair acoustic instruments with electronic sound, works for fixed media, and sound installations.
+Robert Seaback is a composer and sound artist interested in the semiotic differences between acoustic and synthetic or digitally mediated sources.
+He has composed works that pair acoustic instruments with electronic sound, multichannel acousmatic music, and sound installations.
 He holds a Ph.D. in music composition from the University of Florida and degrees in composition and technology from Northeastern University and Mills College.